openembroidery/teathimble/README.md

 - True acceleration, interrupt based, with look-ahead and jerk calculation planning.
 - Integer only math to save cpu cycles for performance boost.
 - Up to 4 axis in straight or coreXY kinematics scheme.
+- DC motor speed controller.
 - Decent performance: can run up to 48'000 evenly spaced steps/second on 20 MHz as mentioned by core developers.

 ## Work progress
-For coli winder machine check this [branch](https://gitlab.com/markol/Coil_winder).
-Current code is checked on custom made arduino-like board top on ATmega32 to control winder.
-It is just a matter of formality to port configurations on other avaiable boards.
+For coil winder machine check this [branch](https://gitlab.com/markol/Coil_winder).
+Current code is checked on custom made arduino-like board top on ATmega32 to control [simple embroidery machine](https://gitlab.com/markol/embroiderino) and coils winder.
+It is just a matter of formality to port configurations on other available boards.
 You might also need [this arduino core](https://github.com/MCUdude/MightyCore) to turn custom board into arduino compatible.
 To run inside simple [simulator](https://reprap.org/wiki/SimulAVR) build project with enclosed makefile, this might be come in handy for development.

 ## Building